-Tennis elbow involves the muscles and tendons of your forearm that extend to your wrist and fingers.
+Tennis Elbow involves the muscles and tendons of your forearm that extend your wrist and fingers.
 Symptoms may develop gradually, with mild pain that slowly worsens over time.
 Tennis elbow usually doesn’t come from an injury, but rather from overuse of the tendons in your forearm.

-Golfer’s Elbow also involves the forearm muscles.
+Golfer’s Elbow involves the forearm muscles.
 In this case, we’re talking about the muscles that attach from the wrist and go to the “funny bone” area of the elbow near the inner bump.
-These muscles are responsible for wrist flexion (or the twisting motion of the wrist), which explains its connection to golf.
+These muscles are responsible for wrist flexion and the twisting inward motion of the wrist, which explains its connection to golf.

 Luckily, there are some exercises and stretches applicable to both conditions that you can do to help manage your symptoms.
 Here are some options that can help with both tennis elbow and golfer’s elbow injuries:

 Hold your arm out in front of you, palm facing down, and pull your hand and fingers back towards you using your other hand.
 Do so gently so as not to cause pain.
 This shouldn’t be painful, so if it hurts, pull more gently for a slight stretch.
 This should stretch your forearm.
 Hold for 30 seconds, relax, and repeat three times.

 This exercise is similar to the one for tennis elbow, but the hand is inverted to the other direction.
 Hold your arm out in front of you, palm facing up, and gently pull your hand and fingers back towards your body using your other hand.
 Hold for 30 seconds, then relax.
 Repeat three times.
 You can do these stretches throughout your day.